kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 <!-- overview -->

 If you want to control traffic flow at the IP address or port level (OSI layer 3 or 4), then you might consider using Kubernetes NetworkPolicies for particular applications in your cluster.
 NetworkPolicies are an application-centric construct which allow you to specify how a {{< glossary_tooltip text="pod" term_id="pod">}} is allowed to communicate with various network "entities" (we use the word "entity" here to avoid overloading the more common terms such as "endpoints" and "services", which have specific Kubernetes connotations) over the network.
+NetworkPolicies are about the communications that are allowed to involve a pod, and say nothing about communication between two non-pod entities.

 The entities that a Pod can communicate with are identified through a combination of the following 3 identifiers: